jacobcarpenter/aoc-2025/01/notes.md

 };
 ```

 I really like parsing with named capture groups.
-I keep thinking that it might be nice to formalize this oft-recurring pattern with a utility but have yet to do so.
+I keep thinking that it might be nice to formalize this oft-recurring pattern with a utility ~~but have yet to do so~~.
+[Edit: I did; it's `createParser` in `utility`, and it's pretty great in the circumstances I've used so far.]

 ## `.reduce((acc, curr) => (...), initial)`